 - How many hours do you need child care?

 Another way to figure out specific prices in your area is to get referrals from people you trust.
 A neighborhood Facebook or NextDoor group can be a fantastic resource for asking local parents what day care centers they use and what you should expect to pay.
 Schools and churches may be able to offer information about recommended day care providers in the area.

 Once you have a good idea of the price range for the kind of care you’re looking for, take a look at your monthly budget and figure out what you can actually afford to spend.

 If fitting the cost of day care into your monthly budget sounds challenging, you’re not alone.
-About 75 percent of parents who participated in Care.com’s 2018 Cost of Child Care Survey said the cost of child care is higher than they expected.
+About 59% of parents who participated in Care.com’s 2022 Cost of Child Care Survey said they are more concerned about child care costs now than in years prior.
 Here are a few tips and alternatives you can consider if paying for day care is feeling too tight for comfort.